-Four Corners Monument is a 0.1 mile heavily trafficked loop trail located near Shiprock, NM that offers scenic views.
+Four Corners Monument is a 0.1 mile heavily trafficked loop trail located near Shiprock, New Mexico that offers scenic views.
 The trail is good for all skill levels and primarily used for walking.

 Four Corners Monument and Navaho Tribal Park The only place in the USA that four states have a common border